.

 I wrote 32 letters this past month and every single one of them was from my heart and made me so incredibly happy to drop in the mail box.
 I was completely blown away with how it made me feel, how it made others feel, AND how it made each of you feel to join in the challenge.

-A few things I did as the month went on:
+A few things I did (and learned) as the month went on:

 - In the beginning I wrote my notes according to the order of names I had on my list.
-BUT, after a couple weeks I started scanning my list and writing my daily letter to the person that jumped out at me that day.
+BUT, after just a week I started scanning my list and writing my daily letter to the person that jumped out at me that day.
 It made the letters feel more genuine and heartfelt (to me anyway).

 - I had a friend going through a hard month and I wrote a note to her three different times.
 I decided that it didn’t have to be a different person each day, if I felt someone really needed the continual “I’m still here if you need me” note I wrote to them again.